rajpriyagautam/Smart-Bakery-Management-App-Using-Modern-GUI-/README.md

 # Smart-Bakery-Management-App-Using-Modern-GUI-
-My first Python proa Sweet Bakery billing app with GUI, menu selection, and Excel invoice generation.ject –
+My first Python project Sweet Bakery billing app with GUI, menu selection, and Excel invoice generation. –
 # 🍰 Sweet Bakery App

 Hi 👋 I'm a beginner developer, and this is my **first project on GitHub**.